 Why is this?

-The first thing to note is that text fields behave the same way!
+The first thing to note is that Traditional fields like Text behave the same way!
 In this video you can see that when we return to screen 2, it doesn’t update to reflect the new value typed in screen 1.
 It’s easier to understand with text fields than it is with lightning components because the inputs for the text fields are clearly labelled “Default Value”.
 Text fields in flow are optimized for a case where the value my need to be initialized to a default value, but once the user enters something else, the text field should not be reset.

 Understanding ‘Remember’ Mode